 Trailing Rosemary Plant Info

 Rosemary is an excellent xeriscape plant with high drought tolerance once established.
 It combines well with most other perennial herbs and drought tolerant plants.
-Prostrate rosemary plants can grow up to 3 feet in height and 4 to 8 feet in width with beautiful trailing stems that arch over and have a useful draping nature.
-Leaves are leathery, pale grayish green and have a pungent scent and flavor.
+Prostrate rosemary plants can grow up to 3 feet (91 cm.) in height and 4 to 8 feet (1-2 m.) in width with beautiful trailing stems that arch over and have a useful draping nature.
+Leaves are leathery, pale grayish green, and have a pungent scent and flavor.

-Rosemary ground cover is hardy to United States Department of Agriculture zones 8 to 10 but can be used in colder climes in containers and brought indoors for winter.
+Rosemary groundcover is hardy to USDA zones 8 to 10 but can be used in colder climes in containers and brought indoors for winter.
 It has numerous uses, from culinary to decorative, and rosemary was also thought to improve memory.

 How to Grow Creeping Rosemary

 The key to knowing how to grow creeping rosemary is to ensure superior drainage, as they are very susceptible to root rot in soggy conditions.
 Plants can thrive in compacted soil once established but young plants must be in loose soil to encourage root growth.
 In compacted soils, aerate around the root zone to encourage porosity and allow roots oxygen.

 Prostrate rosemary plants are native to dry areas of the Mediterranean.
 As such, it requires well-drained soil and even thrives in areas of low fertility.
 Plant in light, porous soil, adding some sand or grit as needed to increase percolation.
 The shrub does well in containers but be careful not to overwater.
 Allow soil to dry out completely before adding moisture.